 Schools maintained by the Council are recognised on the Balance Sheet as the balance of control lies with the Council.
-Consequently all those schools' assets, liabilities, reserves and cash flows are recognised in the Council's financial statements (and not the Group Accounts).
+Consequently, all those schools' assets, liabilities, reserves and cash flows are recognised in the Council's financial statements.
 Voluntary Aided and Voluntary Controlled schools are not recognised on the Council's Balance Sheet as the balance of control for those schools lies with the respective dioceses.